Most smaller practitioners are focused on offering a compliance focused service to clients.

 Lots of people are saying you must start offering advisory services; and plenty of accountants think they already do this to a degree.

 In my talks I often reference 5 types of non-compliance service and how it will take a huge shift to move to the 5th one.
 Yet that’s where the real value is.
-It’s also the only one that cannot be done by robotic software systems (what I refer to as ‘Robo-Accountants’ in my talks).
+It’s also the only one that cannot really be done by software, even with support of AI (now or in the future).

 Here are those 5 non-compliance services you might be offering clients:

 This style of advice typically happens when someone other than YOU creates a need for your client to obtain your help, support and advice.
 Typically this would be when HMRC opens an enquiry or starts a tax investigation.